kheaney21/Final-Project/README.md

 # Final-Project
-Simple voting program using homomorphic encryption
+Simple voting program using Paillier homomorphic encryption

+With homomorphic encryption, ciphertexts can be added to one another or multiplied by a constant and decrypted as the sum or product.
+This is useful for voting purposes since individual votes don't need to be decrypted to be counted.

 Voter class:
   vote(): collects user input for 3 binary choices